 However, not all texts use these conventional structures (Fang & Scheppegrell, 2008).
 High school history textbooks are notorious for using more specialized structural schemes.
 In other cases, these structures may change by the paragraph — allowing the author to deal with multiple ideas about a concept (describing it, comparing it with other concepts, providing background information, and so on).
 It is important to not only teach students to identify these high frequency organizational plans, but to be flexible about it … following carefully what authors actually do.

 The question also asked about teaching of text structure to English Language Learners.
 Usually, I’m stuck saying that a particular approach has been found to be effective, but there are not studies of this with second-language learners.
 That is not the case here.
 In fact, research shows this approach to be effective not just with native speakers, but with ELLs (Kausala, et al., 2018).

-For more information on research in this area, I’d recommend that you go to the ITSS website or this article on Reading Rockets: Implementing the Text Structure Strategy in Your Classroom.
+For more information on research in this area, I’d recommend this article on Reading Rockets: Implementing the Text Structure Strategy in Your Classroom.

 And, as for the controversy between content and reading comprehension strategies: Should we teach content or strategies?
 In this instance, the answer is definitely, “Yes.”